Kobe-source1758/kobe-source1758.github.io-/csae-policy.md

 We provide our users with a direct, friction-free way to report child safety violations immediately without leaving the application.

 * **How to Report In-App:** The user profile screen contains a link to a text screen where details of the offence may be submitted.
 Tap "Report Abuse" link and select the category of the offence.
-* **Review Process:** Reports flagged under this category are give priority by the moderation team.
+* **Review Process:** Reports flagged under this category are given priority by the moderation team.

 ---